ramsane/gridsome-blog/content/articles/sixth.md

 ---
-title: 03.
-Design and code responsive skeleton screens
+title: 06.
+Design and code responsive skeleton screens - Part 2
 slug: third-article
 image: ./images/tf.jpg
 author: ramsane
 tags: ['t1', 't2']
 category: cv
 excerpt: The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.
-date: 2017-11-22
+date:  2019-02-22
 ---

 # Welcome to StackEdit! - First heading